GuilhermeGraeff/random-forest-classifier/readme.md

 ## Topics competition work

-I did a lot of research, 4 diferent collabs an so on, diferent features and other things
+I did a lot of research, 4 diferent collabs and so on, diferent features and other things

 Different models, using GridSearchCV to find the best one.